KhartesViewer/khartes/README.md

 ## Acknowledgements

-I wrote khartes for my own gratification, and in the hope that it will be useful; I did not receive a grant or salary from any organization to develop this software.
+I wrote khartes for my own gratification, and in the hope that it will prove useful; I did not receive a grant or salary from any organization to develop this software.